-Areas of Ontario, including Prince Edward County, are currently experiencing an infestation of gypsy moth caterpillars in 2021.
+Areas of Ontario, including Prince Edward County, are currently experiencing an infestation of Lymantria dispar (formerly known as “gypsy moth”) caterpillars in 2021.

 These specific outbreaks/infestations happen in cycles, often occurring every seven to 10 years, with outbreaks lasting three to five years.

-The gypsy moth is a non-native invasive caterpillar that feeds on the foliage of trees, such as oak trees, birch trees, aspen trees, White Pine, Balsam Fir, and Colorado Blue Spruce.
+The Lymantria dispar is a non-native invasive caterpillar that feeds on the foliage of trees, such as oak trees, birch trees, aspen trees, White Pine, Balsam Fir, and Colorado Blue Spruce.
 This invasive pest defoliates trees and prevents new growth which stresses trees, making them more susceptible to damage from secondary pests, drought, and poor growing conditions.

-Below are recommended actions you can take to protect your trees during each life stage of the gypsy moth:
+Below are recommended actions you can take to protect your trees during each life stage of the Lymantria dispar moth:

 August to Mid-April: Remove egg masses and discard.
 Click here to learn how